Axion004/matthew-kehoe-academic-website/content/authors/admin/_index.md

 ---

 Matthew Kehoe is an applied mathematician who is interested in writing scientific software, developing and evaluating numerical algorithms, and applied problems in the physical sciences.

+#Education
+* Phd in Computer Science
+* MS in Computer Sicne
+* BA in ...
 {style="text-align: justify;"}